Sanix-Darker/sanixdk.xyz/content/index.md

 - GIT HOOKS :
     - [gaga](https://github.com/Sanix-Darker/gaga) : Encrypt some of your versionned file.
     - [ii](https://github.com/sanix-darker/ii) : Check if you have to run `xxx install` after a pull or checkout.
-    - [github-track](https://github.com/sanix-darker/github-track) : Track your git activity from any other host to github
+    - [github-track](https://github.com/sanix-darker/github-track) : Track your git activity from any other host to github.

+.
 - CLI :
     - [toucanor](https://github.com/Sanix-Darker/toucanor) : A 2D 'eat egg' game right into your terminal.
     - [Testa](https://github.com/Sanix-Darker/testa) : Run tests based on comments on your codebase by defining expected input/output.
     - [Ziim](https://github.com/Sanix-Darker/ziim) : From an error traceBack on your terminal to solutions, no browser needed.
     - [falla](https://github.com/Sanix-Darker/falla) : Search Engine CLI scraper on your terminal.

+.
-- OTHER (web, ...) :
+- OTHERS (web, libs, builder...) :
+    - [dycow](https://github.com/Sanix-Darker/dycow) : Config file to backdoor as web server.
     - [tidi](https://github.com/Sanix-Darker/tidi) : The 2kb smallest Chat preReact component (with it's backend).
     - [Solar](https://github.com/Sanix-Darker/solar) : Chrome Web Extension allowing you to run code online from more than 40 tools.
     - [go-bind](https://github.com/Sanix-Darker/go_bind) : (golang -> python) bindings collection of tools for perfs.